 -

-- Be comfortable riding 2-4 hours per day for 6 consecutive riding days
+- Be comfortable riding 2–4 hours per day for a few consecutive days.

-- Have limited mountain biking experience or primarily ride on the road
+- Have limited MTB experience or primarily ride on the road; feel at ease on wide dirt trails, doubletrack, and gravel paths.

-- Prefer rideable terrain and only short bike-pushing sections
+- Prefer rideable terrain with only short bike-pushing sections.

-- Be comfortable getting off the bike and walking when terrain becomes uneven
+- Be happy to get off the bike and walk whenever terrain becomes uneven or technical.

 Want to see what else is there in the area?
 Discover more bike trips in the European Alps here!